bryangyc/Toxic_comments_classification/README.md

 # Data Overview

 This is a project to classify toxic comments using machine learning algorithms.
 The dataset is taken from kaggle.
 The dataset can be found [here](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data).
 Even though that the data provided contains a train and test set.
 To further solidify my data science concepts, I have decided to only use the train set only.
+I have also split the code into 2 separate notebooks:
+1. EDA.ipynb - Data Analysis and Data Pre-processing
+2. modeling.ipynb - Model creation for Machine Learning

 The dataset contains 159571 comments and 6 labels.
 The labels are toxic, severe_toxic, obscene, threat, insult, identity_hate.
 Each row can contain more than 1 label, making this a multi-label problem.